-While her eighty-first birthday gives us ample reason to pay tribute to the ever-fabulous Julie Andrews, it’s fitting to celebrate her any old time.
+It’s fitting to celebrate Julie Andrews any day, any time.
 Consider first the joy and wonder she brought to millions of viewers, young and old, in her portrayals of Mary Poppins and Maria Von Trapp.

 "Mary Poppins" and "The Sound Of Music" were among the first movies I ever saw in a theater, and I was instantly smitten with the lovely, kind, graceful soul at the center of both.
 A young boy then, I remember sensing that Julie Andrews was the epitome of virtuous womanhood and hoping there were a lot more like her out in the world.